fmthoma/functional-data-structures-talk/README.md

-    Four  a b c d              -> (a, Deep (s - size a) (Three b c d) t     r) Three a b c                -> (a, Deep (s - size a) (Two   b c)   t     r) Two   a b                  -> (a, Deep (s - size a) (One   b)     t     r) One   a -> case viewL t of
-        Just (Node3 b c d, t') -> (a, Deep (s - size a) (Three b c d) t'    r) Just (Node2 b c,   t') -> (a, Deep (s - size a) (Two   b c)   t'    r) Nothing -> case r of
-            Four  b c d e      -> (a, Deep (s - size a) (Two b c)     Empty (Two d e)) Three b c d        -> (a, Deep (s - size a) (Two b c)     Empty (One d)) Two   b c          -> (a, Deep (s - size a) (One b)       Empty (One c))
+    Four  a b c d              -> (a, Deep (s - size a) (Three b c d) t     r) Three a b c                -> (a, Deep (s - size a) (Two   b c)   t     r) Two   a b                  -> (a, Deep (s - size a) (One   b)     t     r) One   a -> case viewL t of  -- Pull a node down from the spine Just (Node3 b c d, t') -> (a, Deep (s - size a) (Three b c d) t'    r) Just (Node2 b c,   t') -> (a, Deep (s - size a) (Two   b c)   t'    r) Nothing -> case r of    -- If the spine is empty, balance with the right digit Four  b c d e      -> (a, Deep (s - size a) (Two b c)     Empty (Two d e)) Three b c d        -> (a, Deep (s - size a) (Two b c)     Empty (One d)) Two   b c          -> (a, Deep (s - size a) (One b)       Empty (One c))